Anderson Silva: Sponsors

 A friend of Brazilian World Cup winner Ronaldo, in 2011 Silva became the first client to be marketed by 9INE, a sports marketing company co-owned by Ronaldo.
 Since August 2011, Anderson has been sponsored by Corinthians, his favorite football club.
 He is also sponsored by fast food chain Burger King.
 Previously he had also sponsorship deal with sportswear and equipment supplier Nike, which ended in late 2014 due to Nike's self removal from the UFC.

 Personal life

 Silva has three sons and two daughters with his wife, Dayane.

 Before he began his career as a professional fighter, Silva worked at McDonald's, and also as a file clerk.
 He considers Spider-Man, Bruce Lee, Muhammad Ali and his mother as biggest of his personal heroes, and has a stated love of comic books and comic book heroes.

 Silva has said on numerous occasions that he believes long-time friend and former UFC Lightweight Champion and UFC Welterweight Champion B.J.
 Penn to be the greatest pound-for-pound fighter in the history of the sport.

 Silva expressed interest in competing in the sport of taekwondo and boxing.
 He floated around the idea of competing at the Olympics in taekwondo and fighting Roy Jones Jr. in a boxing match.

 Silva became a naturalized U.S. citizen in July 2019.

+In 2011, Silva starred in a music video for the song "Ainda Bem" with Brazilian singer Marisa Monte.
+Silva has also starred in the 2014 action drama film Tapped Out and the 2019 crime action film The Invincible Dragon.
+In November 2023, Paramount+ released a drama 5-episode mini-series entitled Anderson "The Spider" Silva in the Brazilian and Canadian markets which documented Silva's life including his UFC career with Bruno Vinicius playing the role of Silva.